udibr/pelican/content/egpu.md

 * connect thunderbolt,
 * power GPU and PCI box
 * wait few seconds
-* power off
-* and after about two seconds
-* power on again
+* Extra vodoo step: power off and after about two seconds power on again
 * turn turn on laptop

+You can validate that your laptop is aware of the new GPU in one of the following ways:

+* In the CPU menu of iStat Menu
+* In About This Mac->System Report...->Hardware->Graphics/Displays
+* running CUDA's deviceQuery (which you need to build yourself first)

+I've noticed that if you do a reboot you have to wait few seconds until the GPU is recognized.

-to disconnect:
+To disconnect:

 * shutdown laptop
 * power off GPU and PCI expansion board